Your B2B Sales & Marketing Flywheel — From Website to Leads and Closed Deals

 Most B2B landing pages are standalone web pages that aren’t part of your company’s primary website navigation.
 Your visitors and prospects typically find and “land” on them by searching for specific keyword phrases that appear on a search engine result page, or SERP.
 The conversion could be a subscription to your monthly email newsletter, educational blog, or webinar invitation.

-According to Search Engine Journal, landing pages are defined as campaign focused, and not part of your company website.
+Landing pages are defined as campaign focused, and not part of your company website.
 On behalf of our clients, we sometimes deploy dozens of landing pages—each optimized for a unique keyword phrase.
 Since landing pages are customizable it’s also the one tool that can address a prospect’s problem or answer a question with a specific call to action.

 B2B marketers also use landing pages to increase conversion rates from prospects engaging all your company’s digital marketing tactics—website, white papers, e-books and other offers.
 Landing pages often have higher conversion rates than other tactics because their only purpose is to capture a lead through a compelling offer and CTA.
 The best deliver conversion rates of more than five percent.
 Additionally, because each page is inexpensive to deploy, landing pages have limitless potential to generate leads.